 As we mentioned earlier, you will most likely need to utilize at least two methods in order to get all of your content migrated.
 Depending on the size of your site and the capabilities of your team, you may want to choose different options.

 While some manual content entry will always be required, find the best ways to minimize this so that your teams can focus on other important areas during your conversion process.
 By choosing the right methods and approaches, you’ll be up and running on Drupal in no time!

 Be sure to check out our upcoming Acquia Tech Talk, 3 Tips for a Successful Ektron to Drupal Conversion, to get a good idea of what you need to know to execute a flawless Ektron-to-Drupal migration.
 It's coming right up: Wednesday, March 01, 2017 at 11:00 EST.

 In January of 2015, Accel-KKR, a private equity firm, combined Ektron and the Swedish company Episerver into a single company and CMS platform.
 This has caused many organizations to choose to migrate off the Ektron platform and onto a CMS like Drupal.
-Two factors are driving this trend: the high cost of an Episerver license upgrade, and the fact that the open source landscape has evolved significantly over the prior decade, to the point where many enterprise organizations (from private and public corporations to government entities) have embraced Drupal and the open source community.Acquia Developer Center February 27, 2017 February 27, 2017
+Two factors are driving this trend: the higher cost of an Episerver license upgrade, and the fact that the open source landscape has evolved significantly over the prior decade, to the point where many enterprise organizations (from private and public corporations to government entities) have embraced Drupal and the open source community.Acquia Developer Center February 27, 2017 June 5, 2017